Death of a spouse or civil partner

 Up until your spouse or civil partner’s death, you may have claimed other allowances or transferred allowances between you which may change after death.
 For example, you may have claimed to give up part of one of your personal allowances so that the other receives a tax credit (the marriage allowance).
 In that case, the last year of claim will be the year in which the death occurred.
 For that year, assuming all the other conditions are satisfied the marriage allowance will apply, but the person who gave up part of their personal allowance will have it reinstated.

 If one of you was born before 6 April 1935, you may have claimed the married couple’s allowance (MCA).
-More information on this, including what happens on death, is given in our pensioners section, but essentially:
+More information on this, including what happens on death, is given in our page Married couple’s allowance.

-- If your spouse or civil partner was claiming blind person’s allowance (BPA) and they did not have enough income to use up the allowance, you can ask HMRC to transfer the rest of the BPA for that tax year to you.
-There is more information on the BPA and how to transfer it in the tax basics
+If your spouse or civil partner was claiming blind person’s allowance (BPA) and they did not have enough income to use up the allowance, you can ask HMRC to transfer the rest of the BPA for that tax year to you.
+There is more information on the BPA and how to transfer it our page Blind person’s allowance.

 On the death of your spouse or civil partner, you can inherit an additional ISA allowance equal to the value of your spouse or civil partner’s ISA savings at the date of their death.
 The additional allowance will not count towards your normal annual subscription limit.
 Broadly this would allow you, if you wish, to transfer your spouse’s or civil partner’s ISA into your own ISA.